GerritCodeReview/plugins_code-owners/resources/Documentation/setup-guide.md

 (e.g. change the `Code-Review` label definition to not require a `Code-Review+2` vote for change submission.

+**NOTE:** Whether code owner approvals are sticky across patch sets depends on the definition of the required label.
+If the label definition has [copy rules](../../../Documentation/config-labels.html#label_copyAnyScore) enabled so that votes are sticky across patch sets, then also the code owner approvals which are based on these votes will be sticky.

 ### <a id="grantCodeOwnerPermissions">5.
 Grant code owners permission to vote on the label that counts as code owner approval

 Code owners must be granted permissions to vote on the label that counts as code